CalebQ42/go-chip/README.md

 # go-chip

-A chip-8 emulator.
-Special thanks to the technical documents [found here](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM)
+A chip-8 interpreter.
+Special thanks to the technical documents found [here](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM).
+A collection of roms can be found [here](https://johnearnest.github.io/chip8Archive/).
+Make sure the rom is for chip8 not schip or xochip.

+## Running

+Simply pass the rom as an argument

+> go-chip ~/Downloads/rom.ch8

 ## Keyboard